Main index (all topics)

 Two shipping channels mark the Lido's northern and southern boundaries:

-On the north (just to the left of the top photo), theis used by cruise ships, ferries, and other ships.
+On the north (just to the left of the top photo), theis used by smaller cruise ships and private yachts.

-To the south, by the village of Alberoni, theconnects with the Malamocco-Marghera ship channel, which is used by freighters and tankers on their way to the Marghera industrial port on the Italian mainland near Venice.
+To the south, by the village of Alberoni, theconnects with the Malamocco-Marghera ship channel, which is used by freighters, tankers, and large cruise ships on their way to the Marghera industrial port on the Italian mainland near Venice.

 Most of the Lido's hotels, restaurants, and shops are near the "Lido di Venezia" label in the photo at the top of this page.
 The main commercial street, the, runs across the island from the Adriatic beaches to the ACTV vaporetto (water bus) stop on the Lagoon.